Ianel/rick-and-morty/README.md

 - List all episodes
 - Show informations about a character: image, name, status, origin, episodes starring the character
 - Show the characters living in a particular location
-- Show the characters starring in a particular episodes
+- Show the characters starring in a particular episode

 ## Running the project